About this guide

-Fact sheets and resources. aspx which may assist you if you have a child with a medical condition in your care.
+To assist you if you have a child with a medical condition in your care, see

-The policy must set out practices in relation to the following:
+The policy must set out practices about the following:

-- informing the nominated supervisor and staff members of, and volunteers at, the service of practices in relation to managing those medical conditions;
+- informing the nominated supervisor and staff members of, and volunteers at, the service of practices about managing those medical conditions

 - requiring the development of a communications plan for staff members and parents.

 Staff members including family daycare coordinators, educators and volunteers must be informed about the practices to be followed.

 Your approved provider must ensure that a copy of the medical conditions policy document is provided to the parent of a child enrolled at the service if the provider is aware that the child has a specific health care need, allergy or other relevant medical condition.

 Where a child has been diagnosed as at risk of anaphylaxis, a notice stating this must be displayed at the residence or approved venue.

 You must ensure that if medication is administered to a child, its administration is authorised and that it is administered by the details below.